patperry/bench-term-matrix/term-matrix.md

 something custom.
 With varying degrees of ease, the other packages let you swap out these steps for your own custom functions.

-Of course, there's more to text minining than just term matrices, so if you need more, than *corpus* alone probably won't be sufficient for you.
+Of course, there's more to text mining than just term matrices, so if you need more, than *corpus* alone probably won't be sufficient for you.
 The other packages have different strengths: *quanteda* and *text2vec* provide a host of models and metrics; *tidytext* fits in well with "tidy